 Some of the options presently utilized by many organizations are:

-C. Outsource the Risk Management Practice to Audit/ Management Consulting firms on an annual contract or concurrent review basis for a limited period or for a single round of risk review process.
+- Outsource the Risk Management Practice to Audit/ Management Consulting firms on an annual contract or concurrent review basis for a limited period or for a single round of risk review process.

-Option C is a suitable option for SME’s and for large organizations who may need to establish afresh, look or relook into its risk governance model and are open to adopt new perspectives to its established Risk Management methodologies and outlooks.
+Third Option is a suitable option for SME’s and for large organizations who may need to establish afresh, look or relook into its risk governance model and are open to adopt new perspectives to its established Risk Management methodologies and outlooks.

 Organizations who choose to outsource their Risk Management Function needs to identify a suitable process for outsourcing the Risk Management activity with a partner who is actively engaged in the practice of Risk Consultation across multiple industries.